somnambulist-tech/web-api-skeleton/readme.md

 ## Getting Started

-Create a new project using composer: `composer create-project somnambulist/symfony-micro-service <folder>`
+Create a new project using composer:

+`composer create-project somnambulist/symfony-micro-service <folder> --no-scripts`

 Customise the base files as you see fit; change names, (especially the service names), config values etc to suite your needs.
 Then: `docker-compose up -d` to start the docker environment in dev mode.